esn-sweden/email-signature/README.md

 npm run build
 ````

-[!NOTE]
+> [!NOTE]
-Using pinned sass at 1.78 to avoid very long deprecation warnings.
+> Using pinned Sass at 1.78 to avoid very long deprecation warnings with Bootstrap.
 See [issue](https://github.com/twbs/bootstrap/issues/40962).